Researchers have filmed a video showing how it is possible to exploit Apple Pay on iPhones to make large payments without unlocking the iPhone.

 The researchers claim that they alerted Apple to the issue a year ago.

-BBC: “We take any threat to users’ security very seriously.
+Apple told the BBC: “We take any threat to users’ security very seriously.
 This is a concern with a Visa system but Visa does not believe this kind of fraud is likely to take place in the real world given the multiple layers of security in place”.

 If you do have the Express Travel feature set up on your iPhone it might be wise to turn it off until Apple and Visa address the issue.